create3000/x_ite/docs/_posts/getting-started.md

 >**Note:** The VolumeRendering examples are only working if your browser supports WebGL 2, otherwise the examples left black.
 {: .prompt-info }

-## Download X_ITE
+## Download X_ITE v{{ site.version }}

 There is a ZIP archive available to locally install X_ITE on your server.
 Compressed and uncompressed copies of X_ITE files are available.
-The uncompressed file (X_ITE.js) is best used during development or debugging; the compressed file (X_ITE.min.js) saves bandwidth and improves performance in production.
+The uncompressed file (x_ite.js) is best used during development or debugging; the compressed file (x_ite.min.js) saves bandwidth and improves performance in production.

 [Download X_ITE ZIP archive](https://create3000.github.io/code/x_ite/latest/x_ite.zip)